crystalleontis/VibeCoded/README.md

 My live tool list is currently:
 1) OfferPath: https://bit.ly/offerpath

 Put your resume in, get jobs out.
 It's that easy.
+Live AI job-matching app that turns a resume upload into matched opportunities and action-ready workflows.

 2) SitesScout: https://bit.ly/sitesscout

 Put your URL in, get a full website health report back.
+Live AI website-audit app that converts a URL into a structured health report with optimization guidance.

 3) Go Out Tool: https://bit.ly/goouttool

 Go out and touch grass, or do something even cooler.
+Live AI outing planner that turns timing, transport, and preferences into practical recommendations with polished consumer UX.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------